thias/puppet-nagios/README.md

 Please note that this module is not for the faint of heart.
-Even I (the author) have my head hurt each time I have to make modificiations to it... but it is worth it, as it enables to have monitoring automatically enabled by default for all services detected on the nagios clients.
+Even I (the author) have my head hurt each time I have to make modificiations to it... but it is worth it, as it allows having monitoring automatically enabled by default on all nodes as well as for all standard services detected on them.

 ## Requirements